-- 3. Instruct the laboratory to send the consumer informational parameter results within 62 calendar days from this notification letter. - 4.
-Instruct the laboratory to send all test results directly to EPA, via email, within 90 calendar days of this notification letter. - 5.
+- 3. Instruct the laboratory to send all test results and consumer informational parameter results directly to EPA, via email, within 90 calendar days of this notification letter. - 4.
 In the event of retesting, instruct the laboratory to send the FINAL test report directly to EPA, via email, within 120 calendar days from the date of this notification letter.

-Attached to this letter are the Compliance Testing Guidelines and Procedures Manual Version 1.0 and a Test Reporting Template.
+Attached to this letter are the Verification Testing Guidelines and Procedures Manual Version 1.0 and a Test Reporting Template.
 Please provide these documents to the manufacturer-independent accredited laboratory that is performing the tests, and instruct the laboratory to send all correspondence to EPA, via email to computers@icfi.com.